 - Difficulty displaying empathy or regard for another person’s feelings

-- Intense difficulties changing the very strict routines he or she has created
+- Intense difficulties changing the very strict routines they have created

-If you notice these symptoms in your child, it’s important that he or she receive a professional evaluation by a mental healthcare professional.
+If you notice these symptoms in your child, it’s important that they receive a professional evaluation by a mental healthcare professional.
 When approaching the idea of treatment for your child, here are some ways you can approach the subject:

 - Learn about Asperger’s syndrome by researching the disorder so that you can best understand your child’s behavior

 - Remember: this isn’t the end of the world.
-While a diagnosis such as Asperger’s syndrome can be frightening for you, this disorder can be managed and your child can learn the skills needed to lead a happy, productive life
+While a diagnosis such as Asperger’s syndrome can be frightening for you, this disorder can be managed and your adolescent or teen can learn the skills needed to lead a happy, productive life

-- Understand the treatment – take time to research local Asperger syndrome treatment options offered at a local treatment facility and ways your child can best acquire the skills he or she needs to be successful in life
+- Understand the treatment – take time to research local Asperger syndrome treatment options offered at a local treatment facility and ways your child can best acquire the skills they needs to be successful in life

 - Find a team of trusted professionals

-If your child has Asperger’s syndrome, he or she is probably facing a number of challenges fitting in and being accepted by peers.
-Children with Asperger’s Syndrome have a strong need for routine and if something occurs that changes their routine they can react badly because it causes them to feel insecure.
-Additionally, children with this disorder have a hard time understanding social curs and boundaries.
-They may misinterpret others’ signals or violate otherwise understood rules and for example stand too close to someone.
+If your child has Asperger’s syndrome, they are probably facing a number of social challenges.
+Children with Asperger’s syndrome have a strong need for routine and if something changes their routine they can react badly because it causes insecurity.
+Additionally, children with this disorder have a hard time understanding social cues and boundaries.
+They may misinterpret others’ signals, violate understood rules.
+For example, they may stand too close to someone.
 This often creates problems when interacting with individuals who do not understand your child.
 While your child may be facing many of these challenges, there is help available at Asperger syndrome treatment centers.

-Studies show that one of the best ways to treat Asperger’s syndrome and any co-occurring mental health disorders, such as depression, include a residential treatment center that incorporates a number of therapeutic interventions.
-In a Asperger’s syndrome treatment facility’s residential treatment center, your child will be able to escape the pressures of his or her daily life and focus entirely upon recovery and education in a therapeutic setting with those who have similar challenges.
+Studies show that one of the best ways to treat Asperger’s syndrome and any co-occurring mental health disorders, such as depression, include a treatment facility’s residential treatment center that incorporates a number of therapeutic interventions.
+In a Asperger’s syndrome treatment facility’s residential treatment center, your adolescent or teen will be able to escape the pressures of their daily life and focus entirely upon recovery and education in a therapeutic setting with those who have similar challenges.
 Through the highly-structured approach to care offered by our residential Asperger’s syndrome treatment center in Arkansas, your child will learn adaptive ways to function in daily life, acquire and practice social skills, and discover strengths deep within them.

-For over 25 years, Millcreek Behavioral Health has been helping children and adolescents learn to lead healthier, more productive lives.
-Millcreek is a leading care provider or specialty mental health care services for children and teens struggling with emotional, cognitive, and behavioral problems.
-As a progressive approach with a unique emphasis upon education and treatment, we aim to meet the challenges of a changing world.
-Our multidisciplinary team of experts in the field of child and adolescent health offer scientifically-validated treatment approaches that instills both family and community values in each person and family we meet.
+For over 25 years, Millcreek’s facility in Arkansas has been helping adolescents or teens learn to lead healthier, more productive lives.
+Millcreek’s treatment center is a leading care provider or specialty mental health care services for adolescents or teens struggling with emotional, cognitive, and behavioral problems.
+With a progressive approach and a unique emphasis upon education and treatment, we aim to meet the challenges of a changing world.
+Our multidisciplinary treatment facility team of experts in the field of child and adolescent health offer scientifically-validated treatment approaches that instills both family and community values in each person and family we meet.
 The rewards of our work are clearly reflected in the lives of the children we serve, the values we promote, and the hearts of the people we touch.

-When your child first comes to our Asperger’s syndrome treatment facility in Arkansas, they will undergo a thorough diagnostic and psychiatric evaluation to help us determine and identify present diagnoses and treatment needs for their Asperger’s.
-Our center’s multidisciplinary Asperger’s treatment team will take the results of the evaluations and sit down with you and your child to work out a master treatment plan, which will be reviewed by a psychiatrist from our Asperger syndrome treatment facility before implementation.
-This master treatment plan will identify goals and objectives for treatment within each problem area including specific interventions aimed at returning your child to his or her maximum level of functioning.
-Our treatment program is made up of four different phases, each of which must be completed before the child moves onto the next phase.
-Some of the treatment modalities we use at Millcreek may include:
+When your adolescent or teen first comes to our Asperger’s syndrome treatment facility in Arkansas, they will undergo a thorough diagnostic and psychiatric evaluation to help us determine and identify present diagnoses and treatment needs for their Asperger’s.
+Our center’s multidisciplinary Asperger’s treatment team will take the results of the evaluations and sit down with you and your adolescent or teen to work out a master treatment plan, which will be reviewed by a psychiatrist from our Asperger syndrome treatment facility before implementation.
+This master treatment plan will identify goals and objectives for treatment within each problem area including specific interventions aimed at returning your child to their maximum level of functioning.
+Our Asperger’s treatment program is made up of four different phases, each must be completed before moving onto the next phase.
+Some of the treatment methods we use at our facility in Arkansas may include:

 Group therapy is held each day and will include a wide variety of topics.
 Group therapy topics may include self-soothing behaviors, coping skills, independent living, social skills training, and activities of daily living.

-Education: Each child or teen in our program is enrolled in school through Millcreek Schools, Inc. Education services are much similar as those offered in the public school system.
-Residents are required to attend daily school and all credits earned will transfer back to the child or teen’s public school.
+Education: Each child or teen in our facility-led Asperger syndrome program is enrolled in school through Millcreek Schools, Inc. Education services are similar as those offered in the public school system.
+Residents are required to attend school daily and all credits earned will transfer back to their public school.

-Recreational therapy: As our Asperger’s syndrome treatment center believes in treating the whole child, not simply the symptoms of a mental health disorder, we offer a number of recreational activities designed to help develop and reinforce coping skills for socialization.
+Recreational therapy: As our Asperger’s syndrome treatment center believes in treating the whole child, not simply the symptoms of a mental health disorder, we offer a number of recreational activities at our treatment facility designed to help develop and reinforce coping skills for socialization.
 Some of these activates may include sports, creative arts, adventure programming, and leisure.

 Depending upon the master treatment plan in addition to unique treatment, residents may also participate in the following interventions offered at our Asperger syndrome treatment facility in Arkansas: